apokryphus/advanced-combat-system/README.md

 - The hunt will only be over if the player defeats the Blade of the Unseen, or if the player is killed by him.
 - Summoning and defeating the Blade of the Unseen for the 3rd time in a row within the same game session will cause it to transform into Khagmar, the Monster of the Unseen.

+ ## Knightmare Eternum
+- The Knightmare Eternum guards the abandoned storehouse east of Tesha Mutna Ruins in Toussaint.

+ ## Loviatar, Matron of Decay
+- Loviatar, the Matron of Decay, roams the Crookback Bog just east of the Ruined Tower.

  ## Forest God

 **Berstuk the Forgotten Forest God** has infested the world of The Witcher 3.